ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: Background

 \subsection{Related Works}

-\textbf{Differentiable Physics Simulation.} Differentiable physics simulations have been widely used to optimize physics-related parameters~\cite{xu2019densephysnet, sanchez2020learning, hudifftaichi, geilinger2020add, zhong2021extending, murthy2020gradsim, NEURIPS2024_510cfd99}.
+\textbf{Differentiable Physics Simulation.} Differentiable physics simulation is widely used to optimize and estimate physics-related parameters~\citep{xu2019densephysnet, sanchez2020learning, hudifftaichi, geilinger2020add, zhong2021extending, murthy2020gradsim, NEURIPS2024_510cfd99}.
 This forms the foundation of this research area, raising important considerations about which differentiable simulation frameworks to employ and how to design and schedule the optimization process.
-Among the commonly used simulation methods are the spring-mass model~\cite{zhong2024springgaus} and the Material Point Method (MPM)~\cite{jiang2016material}.
-Once the particle positions for the simulation are determined, physical parameter estimation typically proceeds by first optimizing velocities, followed by material parameters.
-The simulation results are then used to compute a loss from a defined objective function, guiding the optimization of these parameters.
-We use differentiable MPM for the differentiable simulator $\mathcal{S}(\cdot,\cdot,\cdot,\cdot)$.

-\textbf{Physics-based Neural Rendering.} Existing neural rendering methods that integrates physics can be broadly categorized into two main directions: accurately estimating physical parameters from videos~\cite{li2023nvfi,yu2023hyfluid,Kaneko_2024_CVPR,xue2023dintphys,qiao2022neuphysics,ma2021risp,neurofluid}, and generating plausible parameters or realistic dynamics from a static scene~\cite{Zhai_2024_CVPR,liu2024physgen,liu2024physics3d}.

-One of the early attempts in accurately estimating physical parameters, PAC-NeRF~\cite{li2023pacnerf}, proposed a general framework, optimizing geometry and appearance, initial physical state, and materials sequentially.
-Spring-Gaus~\cite{zhong2024springgaus} introduced a spring-mass model applied to 3D Gaussian Splatting~\cite{3dgs}.
-Gaussian Informed Continuum (GIC)~\cite{cai2024gic} further improves the accuracy of physical parameter estimation and future prediction by using learned 4D representations during physical parameter estimation to provide guidance for 3D losses.

-Methods in the generative category often synthesize realistic videos using video diffusion models~\cite{zhang2024physdreamer,huang2024dreamphysics,lin2025omniphysgs}.
-Using the generated videos and differentiable physics simulation, they estimate plausible parameters.
-Some approaches also incorporate LLMs to get initial parameters~\cite{liu2024physgen,liu2025physflow}.
-While successful at producing visually compelling dynamics, the primary objective here is typically visual plausibility and motion generation rather than the accurate estimation of physical parameters from video observations.
+Among the commonly used simulation methods are the spring-mass model~\citep{zhong2024springgaus} and the Material Point Method (MPM)~\citep{jiang2016material}.
+MPM is a particle-based method capable of handling diverse deformable materials, such as elastic, plastic, and granular, through different material models.
+Differentiable MPM~\citep{hudifftaichi} makes the simulation pipeline differentiable via automatic differentiation, enabling gradient-based optimization of initial positions, velocities, and material parameters.
+While MPM itself can simulate multiple materials, existing inverse physics methods~\citep{li2023pacnerf,cai2024gic} typically assume a single material model with global parameters per object.
+Following the same problem setting, we use differentiable MPM as the physics simulator $\mathcal{S}(\cdot,\cdot,\cdot,\cdot)$.
+Simplicits~\citep{simplicits} can be used for accelerated inverse physics~\citep{Vid2Sim}, but only supports (hyper)elastic materials with simple gravity-only scenarios.
+Our progressive joint optimization shares conceptual similarities with curriculum learning~\citep{bengio2009curriculum} and coarse-to-fine optimization, where easier subproblems are solved before harder ones.
+However, unlike typical curricula over data or model complexity, we design a curriculum over the parameter space itself.